-The results are now available for the 2020-21 EIPS Parent Survey conducted in April.
+The results are now available for the 2021-22 EIPS Parent Survey conducted in March.
 Thank you to all families who took the time to share their feedback with the Division.
-Part A of the survey included 21 questions related to the three priorities outlined in the EIPS 2020-24 Four-Year Education Plan:
+The survey included a series of questions related to the three priorities outlined in the EIPS Four-Year Education Plan: 2018-22 (Year 4).

 - Priority 1: Promote growth and success for all students